kyrie25/lanyard-profile-readme/README.md

   - `imgStyle`: Defines style for your profile picture and activity small image.
     - Default: `circle`
     - Accepts: `circle`, `square`
   - `imgBorderRadius`: Define border radius for your profile picture and activity images.
+Profile picture and activity small image unaffected if `imgStyle` is not `square` because, well, circle lol.
     - Default: `10px`

  ```url